FRONTSH1P – A FRONTrunner approach to Systemic circular, Holistic & Inclusive solutions for a new Paradigm of territorial circular

 Main objectives of the project related to Circular Economy: technical assistance, dissemination, studies, monitoring, etc.

-- demonstration of four circular systemic solutions each targeting an economic sector aiming towards decarbonisation (Wood Packaging, Food & Feed, Water & Nutrients, and Plastic & Rubber Waste) at the regional level (Łódzkie);
+- Demonstration of four circular systemic solutions each targeting an economic sector aiming towards decarbonisation (Wood Packaging, Food & Feed, Water & Nutrients, and Plastic & Rubber Waste) at the regional level (Łódzkie);

-- development of a regional systemic circular economic approach, including a methodology and toolkit to support the regional transition towards the circular economy, a circular governance model and policy and practice recommendations;
+- Development of a regional systemic circular economic approach, including a methodology and toolkit to support the regional transition towards the circular economy, a circular governance model and policy and practice recommendations;

-- citizen and stakeholder engagement for the deployment of the circular systemic solutions, as well as an assessment of their generated impact;
+- Citizen and stakeholder engagement for the deployment of the circular systemic solutions, as well as an assessment of their generated impact;

-- strategy for the regional replication of the circular systemic solutions in Campania (Italy), Região do Norte (Portugal), Stereá Elláda (Greece), and Friesland (the Netherlands);
+- Strategy for the regional replication of the circular systemic solutions in Campania (Italy), Região do Norte (Portugal), Stereá Elláda (Greece), and Friesland (the Netherlands);

-- promotion and dissemination of the circular economy and the benefits attached to the transition towards it.
+- Promotion and dissemination of the circular economy and the benefits attached to the transition towards it.

 Key deliverables